sasetz/fiit_template/readme.md

 To develop the template, you should install [Task](https://taskfile.dev/).
 Here are the tasks that you can run:

+- `push`: run this before pushing
-- `template`: compile the template example
+- `build`: compile the template example
 - `watch`: watch the template example
+- `open`: open the template example in your system default viewer
 - `thumbnail`: compile the template thumbnail
 - `install-local`: install the package into @local namespace
 - `uninstall-local`: uninstall the package from @local namespace
 - `install-preview`: install the package into @preview namespace
 - `uninstall-preview`: uninstall the package from @preview namespace

-If you want to help out, take a look at the TODOs that are littered throughout the code.
-If you found a bug or something we could improve upon, feel free to open an issue on GitHub.
+If you want to help, you can take a look at the GitHub issues in the template repository.
+If anything goes wrong, feel free to open a new issue or contact me directly.

 # Contact